Legends of the Fall: Filming

 Legends of the Fall was primarily filmed on location in Alberta and British Columbia, Canada.
-Principal photography began in mid-September 1993.
+Principal photography began in mid-July 1993.
 The World War I battlefield scenes took two weeks to film and were shot near Morley, Alberta, with hundreds of locals and a few Canadian Forces soldiers recruited as extras.
 The Ghost River Wilderness Area in Alberta served as the filming location for the Ludlow ranch; additional outdoor scenes, as well as the funeral and cemetery scenes, were shot at the Bow River near Banff National Park.
 A historic harbour area in Vancouver called Gastown was augmented with period building facades for the Helena, Montana, street scenes.
 Hotel scenes were shot at the Hotel Europe at 43 Powell Street in Vancouver.
 Additional scenes were shot at Maple Tree Square in Gastown, Vancouver, and Ocho Rios in Saint Ann, Jamaica.
 Filming wrapped up around January 1994.

+In 2024, Edward Zwick released his memoir, Hits, Flops, and Other Illusions: My Fortysomething Years in Hollywood, in which he talked about his difficult experiences working with Brad Pitt, whom he described as volatile.
+Zwick claimed that they clashed over their visions for the film, and that Pitt was upset about the final cut.

 Reception

 Box office

 The film opened in limited release on December 23, 1994, and expanded to a wide release on January 13, 1995.
-During its first weekend in wide release, which was a four-day weekend due to Martin Luther King, Jr. Day, the film reached number one at the domestic box office after grossing $14 million.
+During its first weekend in wide release, a four-day weekend due to Martin Luther King, Jr. Day, the film reached number one at the domestic box office after grossing $14 million.
 After its initial run, the film brought in a final box office total of $160,638,883.
 Against its $30 million budget, the film was a financial success.